New Aleppo: Mosques

-Ethnics

-The population is 94% Arabs, 5% Kurds and 1% other or unknown ethnicity.

 Languages

 The people in New Aleppo speak Syrian Arabic in Aleppine tone, which has a big difference from Arabic.
 Also Kurds can speak Kurdish language as well as Arabic, French and English is a second foreign language as well as Arabic, but some can speak Turkish and German.

 Services

 Schools

 There are a number of secondary and primary schools for girls and boys.